coach-K/pixday/README.md

 The Android Architecture Component flow is used as a pattern for this project.
 Take a look at the project directory structure.
 Android architecture components are a collection of libraries that help you design robust, testable, and maintainable apps.
 Start with classes for managing your UI component lifecycle and handling data persistence.

-* The api section: on the api directory section we have [OAuthInterceptor], [PhotoResponse] and [ShutterStockService].
+* The api section: On the api directory section we have [OAuthInterceptor], [PhotoResponse] and [ShutterStockService].
 This are setup to easily make API/network request to the ShutterStock Endpoint.
 Because the ShutterStock endpoint requires an Authorization token, the OAuthInterceptor is created to intercept each network request, adds the ShutterStock authorization token obtained from the ShutterStock developer web account and proceed with the request.
 ```
 //Intercepts the current request and adds an accessToken to the chain.
     override fun intercept(chain: Interceptor.Chain): Response {